 The 2013-2014 Floodplain Workshop dates have been released.
 Please see below for more information as to where, who and the day of these workshops.

-2014 Legislative ReceptionPlease join us for OFMA’s Annual Legislative Reception to honor our Oklahoma Legislature, staff and other State officials.
+To download a full list of scheduled training, click here.2014 Legislative ReceptionPlease join us for OFMA’s Annual Legislative Reception to honor our Oklahoma Legislature, staff and other State officials.
 Catered by Jamil's of Oklahoma City.
 Read More ...

 Community Signage Assistance

 |With FEMA Community Assistance Program funding OFMA has been able to purchase 135 TADD signs to be placed at low water crossings and flooded roads across the State.
 We want to prioritize the placement of these signs so that the most hazardous low water crossings get signs first.

 For a community or tribe to apply for signs they need to provide the Latitude and Longitude of the low water crossing, along with information regarding the severity of flooding at the crossing.

 Flood Picture/Video Contest

 |OFMA is preparing a new series of outreach presentations known as OFMA Essentials and looking for pictures and videos of flooding.
 In order to get the best photos and videos, the Outreach Committee is holding a contest -- with a $50 gift card for the winner in each category.